borntofrappe/borntofrappe/playground/Components/Blog Header/README.md

 ## Breakout

-The idea is to have the header background and pattern extend to the left and right of the element.
+The idea is to have the background and the wave-pattern extend to the left and right of the header element.
+This is achieved with `vw` units, and `grid` properties where these are supported.

 ### vw

-By default, use `vw` units to have the pseudo element(s) stretch across the viewport.
+Stretch the width of the pseudo element to `100vw` and center the visual horizontally.

 ```css
 header::before {